kushshrestha01/data-structures-and-algorithms/401-code-challenges/README/Stack-Queue.md

 Writing a Multi-bracket Validation method.

 ## Challenge Description
-A multiBracketValidation function was created which takes a string as its only argument, and return a boolean representing whether or not the brackets in the string are balanced.
-There are 3 types of brackets (), {}, [].
+A multiBracketValidation function was created which takes a string as its only argument, and return a boolean representing if the brackets in the string are balanced.
+3 types of brackets (), {}, [] were used.

 ## Approach & Efficiency
 Started with a whiteboard and used it as a reference to complete the code.